cronvel/terminal-kit/documentation.md

 ## Advanced methods of a **Terminal** instance

-Advanced methods are high-level librairie functions.
+Advanced methods are high-level library functions.